pinecone-io/pinecone-ts-client/README.md

 #### Using environment variables

 The environment variables used to configure the client are:

 ```bash
 PINECONE_API_KEY="your_api_key"
 PINECONE_ENVIRONMENT="your_environment"
 ```

+When these environment variables are set, the client constructor does not require any additional arguments.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';